zschaeffer/dsp/README.md

 **Q:  How do I submit pre-work?**
 Make all changes to your forked repo; **this is considered your pre-work submission.**  (No need to submit pull requests to the thisismetis/dsp repo.)

+Python - use your forked repo for scratch work.

 **Q:  Can I discuss prework with other students in the course?**
 Yes